elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 "hellö"
 ```

 > Note: if you are running on Windows, there is a chance your terminal does not use UTF-8 by default.
-You can change the encoding of your current session by running `chcp 65001`.
+You can change the encoding of your current session by running `chcp 65001` before entering iex.

 Elixir also supports string interpolation: